 The MMEP staff ensure that every eligible student is offered supplemental educational services, whether directly by the MMEP hired educators or through registration in local school and community agency offerings.
 The new Student Services database allows MMEP staff to document and track service delivery, therefore ensuring that all students are served throughout the state.
 Services vary depending on the age, grade, and needs of the student and due diligence is paid to ensure that the MMEP is not supplanting services available through local school districts.

-The MMEP will continue to provide supplemental services in 2016-2017 using the current Service Delivery Plan (SDP).
+The MMEP has and will continue to provide supplemental services and supports based on the most current Service Delivery Plan (SDP).

-As a result of the CNA and SDP, program services to be implemented and evaluated are listed on the chart that follows.
+As a result of the CNA and SDP, the menu of program services to be implemented and evaluated are listed on the chart that follows.
 Services will be provided directly or indirectly in collaboration with other local, State, and Federal education programs.
 For example, Preschool Migrant children will be enrolled in Migrant Head Start or YMCA programs, if available.
 If a child is unable to enroll in a program, only then will the migratory child be enrolled in a direct preschool service provided by the MMEP (home-based and/or site-based).
+Another example is the MMEP collaboration with school districts receiving McKinney Vento Homeless Education grants to support and facilitate enrolling migrant homeless students in existing district support programs.
 In addition to the stakeholders listed under section ii, a list of partnerships is provided at the end of this response.